learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 2. Run `npm test` or `rspec` to run tests

-3. Git commit and push your work to your GitHub remote
+3. Git commit and push your work to your GitHub remote repo

 Once you've pushed your solution up to GitHub, you then have to submit a link in Canvas.